-This map shows the parish boundaries as held by the Church Commissioners:
+Follow the link to a map showing the parish boundaries as held by the Church Commissioners.

 A church of St Mary stood until the early 16th Century on the old site of the public library at Old Cross.
 St Nicholas Church stood in Maidenhead Yard (behind Maidenhead Street).
 During the 16th Century the population decreased and both churches fell into disuse; they were closed and the parishes annexed to St Andrew's early in the 18th Century.